visitor restrictions for COVID-19

 when you arrive at the hospital

 We have limited entrances at the main and south campuses, so follow the signs to the open entrance.
-All patients and visitors will have their temperature taken and will be asked about their recent symptoms and exposure to COVID-19.
+All patients and visitors will be screened for wellness and asked about their recent symptoms and exposure to COVID-19.

 Thank you for your patience and understanding!